Runaway SUV Slams Into Pool House In Hawthorne

-The driver said he started the parked Mercedes GLA 250 and it just took off, slamming into the building at a residential complex on Morningstar Road around 9 a.m.
+The driver said she started the parked Mercedes GLA 250 and it just took off, slamming into the building at a residential complex on Morningstar Road around 9 a.m.
 Wednesday, May 10.

 Hawthorne police and firefighters responded along with a building code official who deemed the damage significant.